Germans of Hungary

-German Hungarians (Ungarndeutsche, magyarországi németek) are the German-speaking minority of Hungary, sometimes also called Danube Swabians (German: Donauschwaben, Hungarian: dunai svábok), many of whom call themselves "Shwoveh" in their own Swabian dialect.
-There are 131,951 German speakers in Hungary (according to the 2011 census).
+German Hungarians (Ungarndeutsche, magyarországi németek) are the ethnic German minority of Hungary, sometimes also called Danube Swabians (German: Donauschwaben, Hungarian: dunai svábok), many of whom call themselves "Shwoveh" in their own Swabian dialect.
 Danube Swabian is a collective term for a number of German ethnic groups who lived in the former Kingdom of Hungary, including the Kingdom of Croatia-Slavonia and Vojvodina.
 Other ethnic German groups previously lived on the territory of both the former Hungarian kingdom as well as on the territory of present-day Hungary since the Middle Ages onwards, most notably in Budapest but not only.
+As of the 2022 census there are 142,551 German speakers in Hungary.

 Hungarian Germans refers to the descendants of Danube Swabians who immigrated to the Carpathian Basin and surrounding regions, and who are now minorities in those areas.
 Many Hungarian Germans were expelled from the region between 1946 and 1948, and many now live in Germany or Austria, but also in Australia, Brazil, the United States, and Canada.
-However, many are still dispersed within present-day Hungary across 9 counties and the capital, Budapest.
+However, many are still dispersed within present-day Hungary.

 History

+Three distinct waves of ethnic German migration can be identified on the territories of historical Hungary before the 20th century.